fabregus/github-actions/README.md

 # github-actions

-Check the github actions in action
+Check the github actions in action!